 Self-guided tours of the venue are available daily: click here for further information.

 Top Foodie Pick: Shabu Shabu House has been part of Little Tokyo for decades.
-Eating here was the first time I ever had an authentic shabu shabu experience.
+Eating here was the first time we ever had an authentic shabu experience.

 3. Explore Chinatown

 Chinatown is vibrant, with its red lanterns strung up across plazas and Xie Shan roofs.
 There are many shops and restaurants on Grand Avenue to explore.
 You’ll find everything from Chinese medicine to Asian bakeries.

 Chinatown’s Central Plaza is the most photographable area and spot to visit, where you can find Bruce Lee’s statue.
 There are many opportunities for photos with the Chinese gate and lanterns that adorn this plaza.

 A great time to visit Chinatown is during one of their festivals, like the Chinese New Year.
 The city will come alive with festivities with dancing dragons, a parade, and more.

 Top Foodie Pick: Golden Dragon is a long-standing Dim Sum restaurant in Chinatown.
 Also, Chinatown is home to the infamous Howling Ray’s.